neurostuff/neurostore-text-extraction/README.md

 ### Types of pipelines

-#### Each study is indepentently processed
+#### Each study is independently processed

-1) scenerio 1: nothing changed
+1) scenario 1: nothing changed
-2) scenerio 2: a study was added
+2) scenario 2: a study was added
-3) scenerio 3: a study was changed
+3) scenario 3: a study was changed

 `info.json` in the output directory increment (value): 0